Saint Agnes (Massimo Stanzione)

-Saint Agnes is a painting currently exhibited at the National Art Museum of Catalonia.
+Saint Agnes is an oil-on-canvas painting executed c.
+1635–1640 by the Italian Baroque painter Massimo Stanzione.
+It is now in the National Art Museum of Catalonia.

 Description

 A three-quarter length depiction of Agnes of Rome shows the saint in direct communication with God.
 Her head is slightly raised, her mouth half open, and the fingers of her hand are spread open over her heart while with her other hand she caresses the Mystic Lamb.
 Her neckline shifts sideways to reveal part of her shoulder, the highest degree of eroticism in the work of Stanzione.